Alexandria Technical and Community College

 Veterans are welcomed at the state colleges and universities.
 If you’ve served in the armed forces, you might be eligible for help with paying for college.
 Stop by one of the on-campus veterans centers for information, support and assistance.
 Also, check with the campus financial aid office about benefits from the new Minnesota GI Bill.
 Or go to www.mymilitaryeducation.org.

 Student life is more than textbooks, classes, and studying.
-While participation and involvement in student activities is not required of students at Alexandria Technical and Community College, it is the philosophy of the college that this is an important part of the educational experience.
+While participation and involvement in student activities is not required of students at Alexandria Technical and Community College, it is the philosophy of the college that going Beyond the Books is an important part of the educational experience.
 Student participation in co-curricular or extracurricular activities is encouraged.

 Get to know your fellow students, the college faculty and staff, and the surrounding communities.
 It's a great place to call home, even if it's only for a couple of years.